UkiDLucas/UkiDLucas.github.io/_posts/2023-05-20-entering-automotive-industry.md

 date: 2023-05-20
 author: Uki D. Lucas
 permalink: "/posts/entering-automotive-industry/"
+overview: "The topic of Requirements Management may not be a hot one.
+Trust me, I understand.
+However, there is a very good reason why I decided to spend considerable time writing about it."
 excerpt: "A practical guide to requirements management, standards, and process expectations in automotive programs."
 tags:
   - automotive